 House Bill 6 was the most important piece of energy legislation considered by the Ohio General Assembly in recent years.
-Its passage will impact the landscape of renewable energy and energy efficiency in Ohio, and will have a negative effect on economic development and local community growth.
+Its passage impacts the landscape of renewable energy and energy efficiency in Ohio, and has a negative effect on economic development and local community growth.

 Opposition testimony to HB 6 outnumbered proponent testimony by three to one, with opponents representing companies of all sizes, trade associations, local governments, economic development entities, labor unions, educational institutions, and public health and environmental advocates.
 A petition drive to place a referendum on the ballot repealing HB 6 was unsuccessful.